 That’s it.
 The Bible offers no other way to Biblically divorce or end a marriage.
 Whether or not remarriage is an option, and what to do in the case of an unbiblical remarriage, I’ll save for another article.

 What is the Easiest Way to Prevent a Divorce?

 Is Christ in the center of your marriage?
 Are you obedient to the Lord?
 Have you accepted Christ as your savior?
-If not, I urge you to place your faith and trust in Christ today, and receive forgiveness for your sins.
+If not, I urge you to repent and place your faith and trust in Christ today, and receive forgiveness for your sins.